LIHEAP energy bill assistance and weatherization programs in Idaho.

 The demand for energy bill assistance in Idaho is very high, and resources are limited.
+Find how to apply for government grants to pay energy bills or free energy conservation measures in Idaho below.
 The Low Income Home Energy Assistance Program opens for enrollment in the fall, while weatherization runs year round, but will have a waiting list.
 Priority is for people who are most at risk, so this can include children or the elderly.

 Heating assistance from Low Income Home Energy Assistance